tongueroo/aws-rsync/README.md

 ## Overriding the rsync command

-You can override the rsync command that gets used with 2 environment variables:
+You can override the rsync command with 2 environment variables:

 * AWS\_RSYNC_OPTIONS: Override the rsync main options used.
 * AWS\_RSYNC_EXCLUDE: Override the rsync exclude options used.